lkodinsson/MARS/Fantasy/Equipment.md

 | Slow | Two-Handed |
 | Very Slow | Two-Handed, –1 to hit, +1 damage |

-<sup>1</sup>When a weapon becomes normal speed they become versatile.
-Finesse weapons, however, do not.
+<sup>1</sup>When a non-finesse weapon becomes normal speed, it also becomes versatile.